Agentfile Specification

 RUNTIME

 Specifies the OCI image containing the agent runtime binary.
-The image must follow the
+The image MUST follow the

-since configuration keys are runtime-specific.
+far, since configuration keys are runtime-specific.
+This clearing is order-sensitive:

 MODEL

-config) โ the Agentfile never contains API keys.
+through the provider credential channel β the Agentfile never contains API keys.

 MODEL anthropic/claude-haiku-4-5-20251001